liborty/rstats/README.md

 ### `fromop`

-When T is a narrow numeric type, or is convertible by an existing `From` implementation, and `f64:From<T>` has been duly added everywhere as a trait bound, then we can pass in one of these:
+When T is a narrow numeric type, or T is convertible by an existing `From` implementation, and `f64:From<T>, T:Clone` have been duly added everywhere as trait bounds, then we can pass in:

 ```rust
 fromop
 |f:&T| (*f).clone().into()
 ```

-All other cases were previously only possible with manual implementation written for the (global) `From` trait for each type and each different quantification method, whereby the different implementations of `From` would conflict with each other.
-Now the user can simply pass in a custom 'quantify' closure.
-This generality is obtained at the price of a small inconvenience: using the above signature closures in simple cases.
+The last case previously required manual implementations written for the (global) `From` trait for each type and each different quantification method, whereby the different implementations of `From` would conflict with each other.
+Now the user can simply implement all custom quantifications within the closures.
+This generality is obtained at the price of a small inconvenience: using the above signature closures even in simple cases.

 ## Auxiliary Functions